coder/coder/docs/CONTRIBUTING.md

 ### Security

 The [`security`](https://github.com/coder/coder/issues?q=sort%3Aupdated-desc+label%3Asecurity) label can be added to PRs that have, or will be, merged into `main`.
 Doing so will make sure the change stands out in the release notes.

+### Experimental

+The [`release/experimental`](https://github.com/coder/coder/issues?q=sort%3Aupdated-desc+label%3Arelease%2Fexperimental) label can be used to move the note to the bottom of the release notes under a separate title.